Aside from serving as Stanford baseball's primary beat writer this season, David Lombardi was the…

 With that being said, the Stanford Baseball team will try to do its part to make KZSU's broadcasts at Florida State this weekend as valuable as possible.
-Here are five keys for Mark Marquess' club against
+Here are five keys for Mark Marquess' club against the Seminoles:

 Attack Florida State's Freshmen Pitchers

 A pair of Freshmen All-Americans kick things off for the Seminoles, and the series can be over for Stanford by time the two are done with their scheduled starts if the Cardinal come into Tallahassee with the wrong approach.
 Lefty Brandon Leibrandt and righty Mike Compton have combined for only 51 walks in over 169 innings of work.
 Couple this with the fact that the strike zone is typically unfriendly in the Deep South so far away from home, and any team not ready to swing has themselves a recipe for disaster against Florida State.